 The Dijit library provides an extremely powerful, flexible set of Dojo-based widgets with which you may easily enhance the look and functionality of your web application.
 These widgets include drop down / popup menus, dialogs, page layouts, trees, progress bars, and form elements.

 As part of our great updates to the Dojo Tutorials for Dojo 1.8, we’ve been busy creating several new tutorials.
-Key Events This tutorial teaches you how to easily handle keyboard events with Dojo’s event normalization and dojo/keys implementation.
+This tutorial teaches you how to easily handle keyboard events with Dojo’s event normalization and dojo/keys implementation.

 Dojo has an API for Comet-style real-time communication based on the WebSocket API.
 WebSocket provides a bi-directional connection to servers that is ideal for pushing messages from a server to a client in real-time.

 Juan Carlos Galindo Navarro of Venezuela-based RIATeam shares his early dgrid experience with SitePen.
 Here’s what he had to say.
-SitePen: How did you learn about dgrid?
-RIATeam: As a lover of the progress that Dojo Toolkit provides the community, I am always on the lookout for news and features shown in the SitePen Blog.

 Linus Ekström of Stockholm-based EPiServer shares his early dgrid experience with SitePen.
 Here’s what he had to say.
-SitePen: How did you learn about dgrid?
-EPiServer: The Dojo website and SitePen blogs.
-SitePen: Why did you choose dgrid?
-EPiServer: The existing DojoX DataGrid was too complex to set up and extend.

 Dojo 1.7 added full support for asynchronous module loading, defined with the widely adopted asynchronous module definition (AMD) format.
 The new module loader and module format offer faster module loading, better performance, and wide interoperability.

 As a SitePen customer, Øyvind Aaraas of KLP decided to try out dgrid on one of his company’s web applications.
 When asked about his early experience with dgrid, here’s what he had to say!
 SitePen: How did you learn about dgrid?
 KLP: We follow the SitePen blog and learned of it there.
+SitePen: Why did you choose dgrid?
+KLP: Because dgrid was easy to work with, easy to style and extend and has very quick rendering in all browsers.

 You may have seen our recent blog entitled “AMD: The Definitive Source” which exhaustively explained Asynchronous Module Definition.
 AMD is a topic with significant technical nuances but the purpose of THIS article is to explain the value of AMD for your business.

 After many months of work, Dojo 1.8 Beta is almost here.
-We expect beta to be ready for use on June 22, 2012, with the final 1.8 release due 4-6 weeks later! dojo/request We’re very excited about this release for many reasons.
+We expect beta to be ready for use on June 22, 2012, with the final 1.8 release due 4-6 weeks later!
+We’re very excited about this release for many reasons.

 The mobile device revolution has placed new demands on web applications.
 Mobile devices generally have lower bandwidth and lower CPU capacity, forcing us to avoid large complex code.